isomerpages/mci-corp/media-centre/press-releases/_posts/2024-02-01-post-Singapore chairs 4th ASEAN Digital Ministers Meeting.md

 facilitate understanding between ASEAN and EU businesses and streamline processes for cross-border data flows.</p>
 <p>7.
 During this period, the ASEAN Digital Ministers will engage in comprehensive
-discussions, with Singapore set to emphasise key prioritises at</p>
+discussions, with Singapore set to emphasise key prioritises at this ADGMIN:</p>
 <p>(i) Artificial Intelligence (AI) Governance: Acknowledging the transformative
 potential of AI, Singapore recognises the transformative potential of AI, and the need for trust and safety to underwrite AI for the Public Good.